khalidhub7/alx-frontend/0x01-developer_tools/README.md

 By completing this project, you’ll become well-versed in **Chrome Developer Tools**—a must-have skill for every web developer.
 Whether it's fixing bugs, enhancing performance, or improving security, DevTools will elevate your web development game.

+The practice site for this project can be accessed here: [**https://dev-tools.alx-tools.com/**](https://dev-tools.alx-tools.com/)

 Good luck, and happy debugging! 🌟